Thakurvaibhav/k8s/kiam/README.md

 4. Create the IAM role (let's call it `my-role`) with appropriate access to AWS resources.

-5. Enable `Trust Relationship` between the newly created role and role attached to Kubernetes cluster nodes.
+5. Enable `Trust Relationship` between the newly created role and role attached to Kubernetes Master nodes.
 	- Go to the newly created role in AWS console and Select `Trust relationships` tab
 	- Click on `Edit trust relationship`
 	- Add the following content to the policy: